Advanced Latin (Latin 5)

 To help ensure that students enroll in the correct course levels, Scholé Academy requires many students to complete placement evaluations.
 Placement evaluations are only provided to students after the corresponding course registration has been completed.
 A placement assessment will be required in the following situations:

 - if the student falls outside of the stated age/grade range for the class.

 - if the student needs to demonstrate a certain level of skill and proficiency for the course.

 - if the student has completed prerequisite requirements somewhere other than Scholé Academy (e.g., at home or with another school).
 In this case, our instructors will need to verify that the student has adequately fulfilled the prerequisite requirements.

 - if a placement assessment has been recommended by a Scholé Academy instructor.

 Advanced Latin is repeatable.
-Each year the class will offer a different author on a 3- or 4-year rotation.
+Each year the class will offer a different author, generally alternating prose and poetry offerings.

 Placement: Please read about our new process above.

 - This course is designed for students who have successfully completed Scholé Academy’s Intermediate Latin (Latin 4) course, the Latin Alive!
 Reader, or an equivalent course of study.

 - This course requires students to have a good foundation in Latin grammar (Latin 1, 2, and 3) and to be comfortable reading Latin texts.